Antarcticsiclepop/bucket/README.md

 # Bucket Sort Animation (Borland C++)

-This is a class project I made in 2015 using only the graphing tool of Turbo C.
-It's the bucket sort algorithm and I used the graphing tool to visualize the process as a animation.
+This is a class project I made in 2015 using Turbo C. It's the bucket sort algorithm and I used the graphing tool to visualize the process as a animation.
 Tip: Press 'ENTER' to play the animation when sorting (Option #4), press 'N' to interrupt the animation and to skip to the next frame.

 # Executing